kninad/kninad.github.io/index.md

 %Ninad Khargonkar

-I am a Masters student in Computer Science at the University of Massachusetts, Amherst and I graduated from IIT-Kanpur with a bachelors degree from the department of Mathematics and Statistics.
+I graduated from IIT-Kanpur with a bachelors degree from the department of Mathematics and Statistics and I will be joining the Masters program in Computer Science at the University of Massachusetts, Amherst.
-You can find my CV [here](link to CV).
+You can find my CV [here](link to CV / Not Available!!).

 ![](ninad.jpg)